kimy-de/CutOut/README.md

 [Reference] Terrance DeVries, Graham W. Taylor, "Improved Regularization of Convolutional Neural Networks with Cutout", arXiv preprint arXiv:1708.04552}, 2017

 ## Methodology
-Add this class to your code.
+You can use the method simply by putting this class into your code.
 ```python
 class CutOut: